SharkSnack/asuka/content/items/secret-skills.md

 #### Learning Skills

 - Skills are learned by reading skill scrolls. ([skill name]の秘技書).
-    - Skill scrolls are common in Trial of Kron (クロンの試練) and Soaring Bird's Challenge (鳥飛魔天の挑戦).
+    - Skill scrolls are common in Kron Trial (クロンの試練) and Soaring Bird's Challenge (鳥飛魔天の挑戦).
     - Spirit is not consumed when performing a skill as a result of reading a skill scroll.
     - Skill scrolls can be bought and sold, and the selling price is always 1/2 of the buying price.
 - Once learned, a skill can be used an unlimited number of times during the current adventure.